Has the time arrived for weaning your puppy? Here is how to help them make an easy transition from their mother’s milk to puppy food.

 A puppy should stay with their mother and siblings for at least the first 8 weeks of their life.
 For the first few weeks they will only need their mother’s milk, or a suitable puppy milk formula.
 Initially, your puppy’s sense of smell will help them find their way to their mother’s teats, where suckling should be instinctive.

 During this early period, the mother keeps her puppies warm with her own body heat.
 When the mother temporarily moves away from them, they group together to make up for the loss of heat that her fur provides.
-She will also lick the puppies to keep them clean and help to stimulate them to urinate and defaecate.
+She will also lick the puppies to keep them clean and help to stimulate them to urinate and defecate.

 Human contact is also important during this early period, although you should try to get a balance that does not cause distress to the mother.